The Dunkl-Laplace transform and Macdonald's hypergeometric series: Introduction

 and write $C_\lambda (z) := C_\lambda(z; \tfrac{1}{k})$ for abbreviation.
 Then for all $\lambda\in \Lambda_n^+, \,y\in \mathbb R_+^n$ and all $\mu\in \mathbb C$ with $\text{Re} \,\mu >\mu_0\,,$

-Here $\Gamma_n(\lambda)= \Gamma_n(\lambda;k)$ is a multivariate gamma function defined in formula \eqref{Gamma_n} below.
+Here $\Gamma_n(\lambda)= \Gamma_n(\lambda;k)$ is Macdonald's multivariate gamma function defined in formula \eqref{Gamma_n} below.
 In \cite{R20}, we gave a rigorous treatment of the Dunkl-Laplace transform

-where compared to Macdonald's version, the Bessel function is replaced by the Dunkl kernel $E_k$ of type $A_{n-1}$ and multiplicity $k.$ This transform was already considered by Baker and Forrester \cite{BF98} and later used in \cite{SZ07}, but just as for Macdonald's transform, convergence issues had remained open for a long time.
+where compared to Macdonald's version, the Bessel function is replaced by the Dunkl kernel $E_k$ of type $A_{n-1}$ and multiplicity $k.$ This transform was already considered by Baker and Forrester \cite{BF98} and later used in \cite{SZ07}, but convergence issues had remained open for a long time.
 Formula \eqref{Mac_C} generalizes a Laplace transform identity for spherical polynomials on a symmetric cone, which is in turn a consequence of the following important Laplace transform identity for the generalized power functions $\Delta_{s}$, $s = (s_1, \ldots, s_n) \in \mathbb C^n$ with $\text{Re}\,s_j > \frac{d}{2}(j-1)$ (see \cite[Chapter VII]{FK94}):

 where $m$ is the dimension of the Jordan algebra, $\Delta$ denotes the Jordan determinant and $\Gamma_{\Omega}$ is the Gindikin gamma function associated with $\Omega$.
-Taking $K$-means in \eqref{powercone}, one gets a Laplace transform identity for the spherical functions of $\Omega$, which may be parametrized as
+Taking $K$-means in \eqref{powercone}, one gets the same Laplace transform identity for the spherical functions of $\Omega$, which may be parametrized as

 and depend only on the eigenvalues of their argument.
 More precisely, for $ y \in \Omega$ and $s\in \mathbb C^n$ as above,